 The late ‘80s and early ‘90s then saw the first major shift in managed services, as the creation and adoption of affordable hardware and software began to change the way business was conducted.
 This same timeframe produced the office desktop computer, user-friendly operating systems, the first ERP systems, and, of course, the internet.
 Because of these advancements, new types of managed services offerings arose with a primary focus on software support for these new large programs.

-It’s not groundbreaking to say that the computing landscape has changed drastically in the last 70 years.
+The computing landscape changed drastically in the last 70 years.
 But over that same time period, managed service offerings have changed very little.
 These early service bureaus were said to be ideal for “vanilla” customers with little to no customization.
 This outlook has persisted, which has heavily impacted the way organizations think about and staff their managed services teams.
 More specifically, these teams are often filled with junior resources that have little to no practical experience.
-Within the Salesforce ecosystem, this is problematic because while they might be certified Salesforce practitioners, they haven’t gained the real-world experience required to spot the dangers and opportunities that come with a live Salesforce org.
+Within the Salesforce ecosystem, this became particularly problematic.
+While you might work with certified Salesforce practitioners, they haven’t gained the real-world experience required to spot the dangers and opportunities that come with a live Salesforce org.

 So, why do companies staff their managed services offerings this way?
 First, and perhaps most obviously, it’s cheaper.
 Second, many simply view managed services as a way to keep the lights on while trying to sell you new projects, instead of as an opportunity to help you move your org forward through a steady and stable stream of enhancements.
 Third, companies often use their managed services engagements to get their junior resources the real-world experience they need to move into implementations.
-This results in an impersonal revolving door, as well as you footing the bill for their on-the-spot training.
+This results in an impersonal revolving door, all while you foot the bill for their on-the-spot training.

-While these three reasons help shine light on why organizations approach managed services this way, the final and most important explanation is that most simply don’t understand how difficult it is to support a live org.
-They will tell you that their best-in-class implementation teams can build extremely complex, high-quality functionality that meets your every need.
-But once it’s live, they claim that it can be supported by a handful of junior developers, who are likely offshore and don’t understand your business’s goals and values.
+While these three reasons help shine light on why organizations approach managed services this way, the final and most important explanation is that most simply don’t understand the difficulties of supporting a live org.
+They will tell you that their best-in-class implementation teams build extremely complex, high-quality functionality that meets your every need.
+But once live, they try to support it with a handful of junior developers, who are likely offshore and don’t understand your business’s goals and values.
 That math simply does not add up.
-Salesforce, with its frequent new releases and evolving functionality, is as dynamic as your business needs.
+Salesforce, with its frequent new releases and evolving functionality, remains as dynamic as your business needs.
 It requires talent with deep technical expertise and experience to enhance and maintain it properly.

 The complex needs of your organization and the dynamicity of the Salesforce platform lead your managed services approach back to the original question: What are you trying to achieve?
 Do you want basic support from a shifting, impersonal set of resources that simply keeps your site running or resets a password?
 Or do you want a true partner who has the experience and best practice knowledge to help keep your program on the cutting edge?